ethersex/ethersex/usb/usbdrv/Readme.txt

 CPU CORE CLOCK FREQUENCY
 ========================
-We supply assembler modules for clock frequencies of 12 MHz, 15 MHz, 16 MHz and 16.5 MHz.
+We supply assembler modules for clock frequencies of 12 MHz, 12.8 MHz, 15 MHz, 16 MHz, 16.5 MHz 18 MHz and 20 MHz.
 Other clock rates are not supported.
 The actual clock rate must be configured in usbdrv.h unless you use the default 12 MHz.

 12 MHz Clock
 This is the traditional clock rate of AVR-USB because it's the lowest clock